shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

     > [!NOTE]
     > Do not not click the green include icon or the red exclude icon, as this will simply include or exclude all Microsoft Ad Exchange inventory.

-1. **Content Categories** on the Xandr platform correspond to bins in Microsoft terminology.
+1. **Content Categories** on the Microsoft Advertising platform correspond to bins in Microsoft terminology.
 Choose the content categories to include by clicking the corresponding icons for those categories.
 1. The bins you chose to include or exclude should now appear in the **Selected 3rd Party Inventory** list.

 ## Target only 24/7 media inventory